maxfronek/wedding/wedding_website/pages/things.md

       subheading_time: 10:00 AM - 1:00 PM
       subheading_place: Joanne's House
     content: |
       We'd love to see you before you leave town!
-Meet us at Joanne's for a some light refreshments, a goodbye mimosa, and a hug.
+Meet us at Joanne's for some light refreshments, a goodbye mimosa, and a hug.
 A low-stress recovery to end a great weekend.<br /><br /><strong>90 Stone Bridges Rd., Hailey, ID</strong>

 ---
 <!--